AfshinMoatari/React-Todo/README.md

 You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to view/edit the database.

-Here is dummy user, just in case:
+Here is a dummy user, just in case:

 **Username:** Bob